 Table 2 on the following page provides a summary of our climate-related metrics.
 All but one of these metrics are provided for the calendar year from January 1 to December 31 as our regulatory obligations require that we track and report GHG emissions data as per the calendar year.
 The amount of investment deployed towards climate-related risks and opportunities is provided for the fiscal year.

-Algoma is required to receive annual assurance of its Scope 1 GHG emissions data through a third-party verification process.
-The reasonable assurance process is currently underway and being conducted by Pricewaterhouse Coopers (PWC).12
+Scope 1 GHG emissions data received reasonable assurance through a third-party verification conducted by Pricewaterhouse Coopers (PWC).
+12 opportunities to improve our data collection, monitoring, and disclosure.